Tanner Horgan: Men's

 Horgan and his men's team of brother Jacob, Blais and lead Scott Foy qualified for the 2016 Northern Ontario men's curling championship, Horgan's first provincial.
 There, he led his team to a 3–4 record.

 At the beginning of the 2024-25 curling season, Tanner and Jacob would announce that they would be joining the John Epping rink alongside Ian McMillan and curl out of Sudbury in Northern Ontario.
 In their first year together, the Epping rink would have a strong season, playing in the 2025 Masters grand slam event where they would go 2-2 in the round robin and lose to Korey Dropkin in a tiebreaker.
 Epping would also go undefeated at the 2025 Northern Ontario Men's Provincial Curling Championship to represent Northern Ontario to the 2025 Montana's Brier.
 At the Brier, the team would go 6-2 in the round robin, however fail to qualify for the playoffs due to their head-to-head loss to Reid Carruthers to finish 4th in their group.

 Personal life

 Horgan is employed as an ice technician at Roy's Curling Ice Services.
 He is in a relationship with fellow curler Keira McLaughlin and lives in Mississauga.
 He attended Laurentian University.
 His sisters Tracy Fleury and Jennifer Wylie are also accomplished curlers.
+His brother Jacob is also an accomplished curler and curls with Tanner on Team Bottcher.